Determination of Yeast Assimilable Nitrogen (YAN) in Must

 - The result is not influenced by the presence of proline and hydroxy-proline, amino acids present in must, and not assimilated by yeasts.

-The a-amino nitrogen reacts, in presence of N-acetyl-L-cysteine, with the o-phthalaldehyde to form a isoindolic derivative.
-The difference in absorbance, measured at 366 nm (end-point) is correlated with the amount of organic nitrogen expressed as mg/L of Nitrogen.
+The α-amino nitrogen reacts, in presence of N-acetyl-L-cysteine, with the o-phthalaldehyde to form a isoindolic derivative.
+The difference in absorbance, measured at 366 nm (end-point) is correlated with the amount of organic nitrogen expressed as mg / L of N.

 The ammonium reacts by enzimatic path-way with NADH and α-ketoglutarate to give NAD+ and glutamate.
 The decrease in absorbance of the solution of NADH, measured at 366 nm (end-point), is proportional to the amount of ammonium nitrogen in the sample.

-The calibration curve of CDR WineLab® for the analysis of Yeast Assimilable Nitrogen Organic in must, obtained using reference methods, confirms the excellent linearity of the system over the whole testing range.
+The calibration curve of WineLab® for the organic nitrogen analysis, obtained using reference methods, confirms the excellent linearity of the system over the whole testing range

 Reagent test Kits